Aiven-Open/klaw-docs/docs/cluster-management/clusters-environments/index.md

-As of release 2.2.0, it is now possible to associate a schema registry environment to a Apache Kafka Environment meaning that you no longer need to duplicate the promotion ordering for both Topics and for schema registries.
+As of release 2.2.0, it is now possible to associate a schema registry environment to a Apache Kafka Environment meaning that you no longer need to duplicate the promotion ordering for both topics and for schema registries.

 :::note